Skip to article frontmatterSkip to article content

 Office Hours: Thu 2:00-4:00 PM, and by appointment

-Learning Outcomes¶
+Learning Outcomes

 This course provides introduction to scientific computing using Python programming language.
-At the end of the course you should be able to use Python and its libraries to perform scientific computation, access, manipulate and visualize data, and apply some methods to perform data analysis and modeling.
+At the end of the course you should be able to use Python and its libraries to perform scientific computations, access, manipulate and visualize data, and apply some methods to perform data analysis and modeling.
 The work on the course projects you will also help you improve your technical writing skills.

-Course Resources¶
+Course Resources

 Laptop.
 We will be writing code during all class meetings.
-For this reason you need to bring a laptop to each class.
+For this reason, you need to bring a laptop to each class.
 Any operating system (Windows/Mac/Linux) is fine.

 Software.
 We will be using the Anaconda distribution of Python.
 This is free software.
-Even if you have Python already installed on your computer you should install this distribution since it includes Jupyter Notebook and several Python libraries we will need.
-If you have a previous version of Python installed, please upgrade it so you don’t run into possible compatibility issues.
+Even if you have Python already installed on your computer, you should install Anaconda distribution since it includes Jupyter Notebook and several Python libraries we will need.

 Piazza.
 We be using Piazza for course-related communications.
-If you have a question or comment related to the course please post it on Piazza.
+If you have a question or comment related to the course, please post it on Piazza.
 This will help other students who may face the same issue.
-If you know the answer to a question somebody else posted on Piazza please answer it.
+If you know the answer to a question somebody else posted on Piazza, please answer it.

 If you have a personal question (concerning your grade etc.), you can either send to me a private message on Piazza or contact me by e-mail.